Sunday, 21 December 2025

 • Bacteria: Streptococcus pyogenes (Strep Throat).

-• Dry Air: Sleeping with your mouth open or indoor heating can dry out mucous membranes.
+• Dry Air: Sleeping with your mouth open or spending time in indoor heating environments can severely dry out mucous membranes.

-• GERD: Stomach acid backing up into the throat (Acid Reflux).
+• GERD: Stomach acid backing up into the esophagus and throat during sleep (Acid Reflux) is a surprisingly common cause of chronic morning sore throats.

 Complications

-Most viral sore throats heal without issues.
-However, untreated Strep Throat can lead to serious problems:
+Most viral sore throats run their course without issues.
+However, an untreated Strep Throat infection can lead to serious systemic problems:

-• Rheumatic Fever: An inflammatory disease that can damage the heart valves.
+• Rheumatic Fever: A dangerous inflammatory disease that can permanently damage the heart valves and joints.

-• Abscess: A collection of pus (Peritonsillar Abscess) that may need surgical drainage.
+• Peritonsillar Abscess: A severe, painful collection of pus near the tonsils that often requires emergency surgical drainage.

 Diagnosis

-• Rapid Strep Test: A throat swab that gives results in minutes.
+• Rapid Strep Test: A quick swab of the throat and tonsils that provides a positive or negative result in about 15 minutes.

-• Throat Culture: If the rapid test is negative but Strep is still suspected, a sample is sent to a lab (takes 24-48 hours).
+• Throat Culture: If the rapid test is negative but the doctor still suspects Strep, a swab is sent to a laboratory to see if bacteria grow (this typically takes 24 to 48 hours).

 Treatment

-Viral: Antibiotics will not work.
-Treatment focuses on symptom relief (rest, fluids) while your body fights the virus.
+Viral Infections: Antibiotics will not work against a virus.
+Treatment focuses entirely on symptom relief (rest, aggressive fluid intake, and over-the-counter pain relievers) while your immune system fights off the virus.

-Bacterial (Strep): Requires a full course of antibiotics (usually Penicillin or Amoxicillin).
+Bacterial Infections (Strep): Requires a full, prescribed course of antibiotics (usually Penicillin or Amoxicillin).

 Home Remedies